Military AI is Changing Defense Strategy

 In fact, applications for simulation and training are receiving more funding now than ever before, with the United States Army conducting warfare analysis and starting sensor simulation programs.
 Meanwhile, the United States Navy is tapping a few organizations to support their initiatives, including companies like Leidos, SAIC, and Orbital ATK.

-The Future of AI and the Military
+The Future of AI Contracts in the U.S. Military

 Because of this, there will be investments in artificial intelligence to improve cyber weapons, direct energy, hypersonic technology, unmanned technologies, etc. All signs indicate that with the increase in funding, the military will use AI and technology more frequently, as they continue to conduct research.
-Soon you’ll see artificial intelligence changing the scope of today’s modern warfare.
+Soon, you’ll see artificial intelligence changing the scope of today’s modern warfare.

 Want to get involved?
 Learn more about the NSTXL Network and join below!